philippwindischhofer/HiggsPivoting/README.md

 python RunTrainingCampaign.py --confpath $TRAIN_DIR/Master.conf --nrep 1
 ```
 Here, `nrep` is the number of trainings that should be carried out for each parameter point. `Master.conf` is a configuration file that specifies the settings that are to be used for the training.
+You may want to have a look at it and play with the settings.
+The default values are such as to guarantee a quick completion of the training, but will not achieve competitive sensitivity.

-It allows performing sweeps over an arbitrary number of these parameters (in the example used, the Lagrange multiplier lambda is swept).
+The config file also allows performing sweeps over an arbitrary number of these parameters (in the example used, the Lagrange multiplier lambda is swept).
 Refer to `utils/ConfigFileSweeper/README.md` for more details.
+Warning: the above command will spin up many processes on your local machine.
+If you have a Condor batch system available, change `submitter` in `base/Configs.py` accordingly.

 This repository contains a small training dataset (100000 events per signal and background process) in `examples/training-MadGraphPy8-ATLAS-small.h5`, which is used by default.
 This should be enough to play
 with the method, but not enough to reach optimum performance.
 A larger dataset is available from the authors upon request.